minio/docs/source/replication/replication-overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 MinIO supports replicating delete operations, where MinIO synchronizes
-deleting specific object versions *and* new :s3-docs:`delete markers
+deleting specific object versions *and* new
-<delete-marker-replication.html>`.
-Delete operation replication uses
+:s3-docs:`delete markers <delete-marker-replication.html>`.
+Delete operation
-the same :ref:`replication process <minio-replication-process>` as all other
+replication uses the same :ref:`replication process <minio-replication-process>`
-replication operations.
+as all other replication operations.

+MinIO requires explicitly enabling versioned deletes and delete marker
+replication .
+Use the :mc-cmd-option:`mc replicate add replicate` field to
+specify both or either ``delete`` and ``delete-marker`` to enable versioned
+deletes and delete marker replication respectively.
+To enable both, specify both
+strings using a comma separator ``delete,delete-marker``.

 For delete marker replication, MinIO begins the replication process after
 a delete operation creates the delete marker.
 MinIO uses the